For on-campus and off-campus emergencies, call 911 for police, fire and medic dispatch.

 Evacuation is the best option when conditions outside are safer than inside.

 If an evacuation is announced, it is important that every occupant of the affected building(s) evacuate immediately.
 Always comply with the instructions of emergency responders (police officers or firefighters) during an evacuation.
 In some emergency situations, building occupants will be instructed to shelter in place.
-In that event, it is important not to leave the building until instructed to do so by emergency responders or building captains.
+In that event, it is important not to leave the building until instructed to do so by emergency responders.